cdhorn/ancestry-tools/README_refactor.txt

 This applies pretty much all the options to the downloaded ancestry_gedcom.ged using the extracted tree information under familytree and creates the new file in the familytree directory.
 This is convenient if you want to tar or zip everything up.

-To provide some frame of reference, at the time I wrote this my tree contained 12,383 people, 1,628 user media items, and 34,472 unique source citation records.

-The downloaded Gedcom from Ancestry.com was 17 MB in size, the refactored one using all the options was 79 MB in size.

-The original Gedcom import into the Gramps program resulted in 10,232 note records and 8,527 of those were notes related to import problems.
-The import of the refactored tree resulted in 229,243 notes and only 117 of those were related to import problems.